Severson-Group/AMDS/CurrentCard/docs/README.md

 ### Current Sensor Gain
 The LA 55P has a conversion ratio of _N_<sub>1</sub>:_N_<sub>2</sub> = 1:1000, where _N_<sub>1</sub> is the primary turns (user configurable) and _N_<sub>2</sub> is the secondary turns.
 With the chosen _R_<sub>_BURDEN_</sub> and _N_<sub>1</sub> = 1, the current sense circuitry has a current - voltage gain of 1/7 [V/A].
 To sense lower current, multiple number of primary turns can be added, without the need to modify any other parts of the circuit.
-As an example, to sense currents in the range of +/- 7 A, _N_<sub>1</sub> = 10 can be used, without modifying rest of the ciruit.
+As an example, to sense currents in the range of +/- 7 A, _N_<sub>1</sub> = 10 can be used, without modifying rest of the circuit.

 ### Op Amp Stage